MikeData/SDMX_Walkthrough/README.md

 # SDMX_Walkthrough
-walkthrough of the first SDMX to V3 process.
+walkthrough of the first look at an SDMX to V3 process.